sourcegraph/about/handbook/marketing/ad_conversion_flows.md

 ## LinkedIn Ads

 LinkedIn campaigns are significantly different from Bing and Google.
 For LinkedIn ads, you cannot match events when specifying conversions (i.e. match on Event Category/Action/Label) on their platform.
-Rather, on LinkedIn Campaign Manager, you create a conversion goal and they provide you a pixel (URL) that you attach to Tags in GTM.
+Rather, in LinkedIn Campaign Manager, you create a conversion goal and they provide you a pixel (URL) that you attach to Tags in GTM.
 Therefore, you need to create Tags that fire on _exactly_ the interaction you want, and you do this by listening on Triggers that match the exact interaction.

 1. Google Tag Manager

 In GTM, we need to create Triggers that match exactly the Conversion Goals that we want.
 Triggers are the events that cause Tags to run.
-These Triggers would need to specify the same Category/Action/Label values as Conversion Goals in Microsoft Bing Advertisements and Goals in Google AdWords
+These Triggers would need to specify the same Category/Action/Label values as Conversion Goals in Microsoft Bing Advertisements and Goals in Google AdWords.

 1. LinkedIn Campaign Manager

 In LinkedIn Campaign Manager, add a Conversion.
-Here, you just specify the name of the Conversion, a window of time (30 days and 1 day) that conversions should log after clicking an ad, and the campaigns to track conversions.
+Here, you just specify the name of the Conversion, a window of time (30 days and 1 day) that conversions should log after clicking an ad, and the campaigns you want included for conversion tracking.
 At the end of the process, you will get an event specific pixel.
 Copy this.

 1. Google Tag Manager (part 2)